 Privacy Risk Assessment: Prerequisite for Privacy Risk Management Workshop

-As part of an ongoing series of workshops on privacy engineering and risk management, NIST will host a public workshop on June 5th in Gaithersburg, Maryland on privacy risk assessments.
-This workshop builds off the concepts introduced in January 2017 in NIST Internal Report 8062 (An Introduction to Privacy Engineering and Risk Management in Federal Systems).
-Participants will discuss the function of privacy risk assessments as a prerequisite for conducting privacy risk management, and the role of privacy risk models.
-This discussion will assist NIST in the development of a body of guidance on privacy risk management aligned with NIST guidance on cybersecurity risk management.
+As part of an ongoing series of workshops on privacy engineering and risk management, NIST hosted a public workshop on privacy risk assessments.
+This workshop built off the concepts introduced in January 2017 in NIST Internal Report 8062 (An Introduction to Privacy Engineering and Risk Management in Federal Systems).

 Applicants’ Webinar - New Funding Opportunity: Assessing the Benefits and Impacts of Five NIST State Pilots